-While she exploded onto the world stage, she did so while pursuing a computer sciences degree at the University of Vermont and racing on the NCAA circuit and has gone on to pursue a second degree in biomedical engineering.
-The Quebec native competed at the 2018 Olympic Games, where she finished 15th in the slalom and the 2022 Beijing Games where she finished 17th.
+The 1994-born skier exploded onto the world stage while pursuing a computer science degree at the University of Vermont and racing on the NCAA circuit.
+Since then, she has pursued a second degree in biomedical engineering.